Azure/azure-sdk-for-js/sdk/cognitiveservices/arm-cognitiveservices/README.md

 ### How to use

-#### nodejs - Authentication, client creation and getProperties accounts as an example written in TypeScript.
+#### nodejs - client creation and get accounts as an example written in TypeScript.

 ##### Install @azure/ms-rest-nodeauth